dcmwijaya/Sistem-Prediksi-Kelulusan-Algoritma-Naive-Bayes/README.md

 ## Running
 1.Download this repository.<br>
-2.Extract the file and open it with Dev C++.
+2.Extract the file and open it with Dev C++.<br>
-3.Run the application program by pressing the F11 key.
+3.Run the application program by pressing the F11 key.<br>
 4.Please enjoy [Done].

 <br>